Event Listing

 NOTE: This workshop will be recorded for distribution to all who register (breakout rooms will not be recorded).

-This is a 3-hour workshop.
-It will take place starting at 12:00pm EDT
+This is a 90-minute online workshop.
+It will take place at 12:00pm - 1:30pm EDT.

 Speakers: